SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 ## Configuration of the OpenUI5 Runtime

-OpenUI5 provides several options for the configuration of the OpenUI5 runtime, such as runtime default values and script tag attributes.
+OpenUI5 provides several options for the configuration of the OpenUI5 runtime.
+The possible ways to provide input for the available configuration options are described in detail.

 When the OpenUI5 bootstrap script is included in a page, the OpenUI5 runtime will automatically be initialized as soon as the script is loaded and executed by the browser.
-For simple use cases and for a default OpenUI5 installation, this should already be sufficient to build and run UIs.
-The only additional information that usually is specified, is the set of libraries and the theme that is used.
+For simple use cases and for a default OpenUI5 installation, this should already be sufficient to build and run UI5 applications.
+The only additional information that usually needs to be specified is the set of libraries and the theme to be used.

-So a typical bootstrap script looks like this:
+A typical bootstrap script looks like this:

 ``` html
 <script id="sap-ui-bootstrap"